 After the Beast, I eventually made it out to Hollywood, and hooked up with "Cordova Rock".
 We headlined at "Gazzari's" on the strip for six months and were one of the hottest local bands in L.A. at the time.
 The experience in Clovis helped me a lot, as I also did a lot of studio work that I picked up through other musicians, and also through the Union in Hollywood.
 I even got to sit in and play an entire gig with Harry James and his orchestra.
 I was very proud of that since I also played trumpet.
 After those days I worked as a singing waiter in an upscale restaurant in Las Vegas.
 That lasted 2 years.
 Eventually, I got into the video business at it's beginning, and have been there for most of the last 20 years.
 Time sure does fly.

-footnote: Before a show Bob performed on Labor Day Weekend 2003, I was talking with bassist Hubert "Blues" Lawhorn and he mentioned that his neighbor, Carson Weaver had passed away the night before.
+footnote: Before a show Bob performed on Labor Day Weekend 2003, I was talking with bassist Hubert "Blues" Lawhorn and he mentioned that his neighbor, Carson Weaver had passed away the night before at the age of 72.
 Carson was the artist that created the painting of the first Beast album cover.
 I only found out that they were neighbors the previous time I spoke with Hubert.
 I was hoping that it would have worked out to one day ask Carson a few questions about the drawing.
 Here is some of what Bob has told me about Carson and the Beast cover: The Beast album cover was the work of a local Denver artist named Carson Weaver.
 It was 4' x4' in size and done mostly with acrylics.
 The actual piece was beautiful!
 Carson had total artistic freedom to create whatever he wanted.
 The little "stick figures" on the bottom were socks he had painted silver and formed into what you see on the album cover.
 Carson threw a party for the Beast and friends for the unveiling of this painting.
 Besides being an artist, he was also a jazz keyboardist that was still performing.
-He was 72.

 Next to Beast Page 2 Back to Superband Return to Site Map